dsccommunity/DscResource.Common/README.md

 ### `Assert-BoundParameter`

-Asserts that a specified is not passed together with another parameter.
+Asserts that a specified set of parameters are not passed together with another set of parameters.
-There is no built in logic to validate against parameters sets for DSC so this can be used instead to validate the parameters that was set in the configuration.
+There is no built in logic to validate against parameters sets for DSC so this can be used instead to validate the parameters that were set in the configuration.

-This example throws and exception if `$PSBoundParameters` contains both the parameters `Parameter1` and `Parameter2`
+This example throws an exception if `$PSBoundParameters` contains both the parameters `Parameter1` and `Parameter2`

 ```powershell